hash-714/gamewebsite/README.md

-This is a game hosting website probably won't see the light of day but here it is
+This is a game hosting website <br>
+probably won't see the light of day but here it is